-Finding yourself in the advertising world is a hard nut to crack – especially when you face a choice of implementing the most accurate marketing strategy.
+Finding yourself in the online advertising world is a hard nut to crack – especially when you face a choice of implementing the most accurate digital marketing strategy for your business.
 There are generally two approaches: brand and performance marketing.

-Not as simple as it sounds
+Not as Simple as it Sounds

 It is impossible to measure the value of the brand.
 Years ago, companies recognized the value of intangible assets since they demonstrated the actual needs of potential customers.
 Understanding the underlying need is crucial since businesses cannot easily buy positive brand perception.

-What is branding?
+Branding Basics: What is It?

 To put this simply, branding is the promise that the brand gives to the customers for the long-term.
 A promise based on values, culture, image, and identity.
 A promise about the quality of the product/service, the vision and future development direction.
 All these components define the brand’s essence and create a client’s expectations of how the brand identity should be.

 The main goal of branding as a process is to evoke an emotional response, a direct reaction from the target audience and, finally, the client’s engagement.
 It seeks to build trust and credibility, improve level of customer loyalty and motivate them into taking action.
 Based on the research, consistent branding across all channels increases revenue by up to 23%.